 Services are often prescribed for patients who have had strokes, accidents involving back or head injuries, broken bones or disabling disease.
 A care plan is developed on initial evaluation to work towards goal of improved functional independence.
 Treatments including functional training, exercises and modalities are provided to work toward your goals.
 We work closely with your care team to recommend adaptive equipment, functional strategies and future therapy needs.

 Rehabilitation services are provided in every unit of the hospital from orthopedics, med/surgical, pediatrics, cardiopulmonary, intensive care and neurology.
 Patients in our Acute Inpatient Rehabilitation unit have the highest intensity of therapy provided.
 Following dismissal from the hospital, patients can continue with their rehabilitation with our outpatient services or home health as appropriate.

-The Inpatient Rehabilitation Program is located on the fourth floor of Good Samaritan, offering the patient convenience and full access to the numerous physician specialties prepared to treat many types of physical injuries and disorders.
+The Inpatient Rehabilitation Program is located on the third floor of Good Samaritan, offering the patient convenience and full access to the numerous physician specialties prepared to treat many types of physical injuries and disorders.

 Contact Us or Make a Referral